ubucon-asia/2022/content/call-for-proposals/index.md

 # Let’s write your proposal

+## What is the type of session you want to propose?
+UbuCon Asia this year is accepting proposal in following session types.
+- Talks (Lectures)
+  - Regular lecture session with specific topic.
+  - 20 min (Short), 45min (Standard), 75min (Deep-dive) including Q&A time.
+- Lightning talks
+  - Give a 5 minutes pitch to audiences with specific topic.
+- Workshops
+  - Interactive session where participants can learn Ubuntu related skills in action.
+  - 90 minutes including Q&A time.
+- BoFs (Birds of Feather)
+  - Informal discussion session on a certain topic without a pre-planned agenda.
+  - 45 minutes for each session.
 ## What is the topic of your session?
 UbuCon Asia this year is accepting proposals with following topics but not limited to: